Understanding Wave Phenomena

 Waves are everywhere, and understanding their behavior leads us to understand nature.
 The goal of CRC 1173 »Wave Phenomena« is therefore to analytically understand, numerically simulate, and eventually manipulate wave propagation under realistic scenarios by intertwining analysis and numerics.

-To the conference's webpageWe are happy that our new book Wave phenomena has been finally published in the Oberwolfach Seminars series.
+Event's webpageWe are happy that our new book Wave phenomena has been finally published in the Oberwolfach Seminars series.

 Have a look at SpringerFinally, today we have published the video of our diversity project.
 You can share it now with friends and family.
 Have fun watching.